madeline-michaelis/16S_chtc/README.md

 >[!NOTE]
 > 07/15: For now, Group must be a categorical variable without any special characters.
 For example transect-name will not work because of the dash, but the group vegetation will.
 > This will be fixed in future iterations...
+> For a temporary fix, you could also renamed your columns in your sample-metadata.tsv file such as there are no dashes (e.g transect-name would be TransectName) and use that as the group name when using `00_mkdir.sh`

 >[!NOTE]
 > 07/15: We tested this will real data for demux = FALSE, which means that we expect a folder named seqs/ containing forward and reverse reads, already split per sample.